GPC Operations Cell: gpc[at]unhcr.org

 Armed conflict, climate shocks and disasters such as sudden flooding and droughts, have uprooted thousands of Somalians from their homes.
 Rates of internal displacement owing to armed conflict and climate change remain high—with over 540,000 people displaced by conflict and over 245,000 people displaced due to climate change in 2021.
 The continuing armed conflict affect daily lives of civilians—frequent incidents of forced evictions, weapon contamination and direct attacks on civilians, including sexual and gender-based violence, child recruitments, and attacks on basic civilian infrastructures, such as schools, medical facilities and water supply stations.
 Violations of rights continue with grave impunity— judicial and law enforcement institutions are extremely weak.
 Malnutrition rates and poverty in Somalia remain exceptionally high.
 At the same time, due to the ongoing conflict, access by and access to humanitarian and protection sectors remain low.

 The Protection Cluster in Somalia was activated in XXX to ensure the coordination of protection interventions in emergencies and to respond to the protection needs of persons affected by conflict and disasters.
 The Protection Cluster comprises over 140 organizations (of which 70% are national NGOs) and four Areas of Responsibility, including: Child Protection, Gender Based Violence, Explosive Hazards and Housing, Land and Property.
-The Protection Cluster is led and coordinated by the United Nation High Commissioner for Refugees (UNHCR) and co-coordinated by the Danish Refugee Council (DRC).
+The Protection Cluster is led and coordinated by the United Nations High Commissioner for Refugees (UNHCR) and co-coordinated by the Danish Refugee Council (DRC).